When are the lessons?

 A fully qualified, paid lifeguard, employed directly from the pool is always on duty during lessons.

 Yes!
 It is very important that parents alert us in a timely manner if their child is not coming to lessons or if their child will be arriving late.
-This allows us to give due notification to their instructor, preventing the instructor from arriving at the pool without a child to teach.
+This allows us to give due notification to their instructor, preventing the instructor from arriving to the pool without a child to teach.
 We need the collaboration of all parents involved to help us retain all of our wonderful volunteers.

 At this time, we are unable to offer lessons during the summer.
 Because all of our instructors are University students, most are away or unavailable during the summer months.

 Your child should arrive with their bathing suit and a towel, nothing else is necessary.
-Optional items include a bathing cap, nose plug, and goggles.
+Optional items include a bathing cap, nose plug and goggles.

 No, each child is paired up with an instructor, so there is no need for the parents to enter the water.
 There is, however, an observation area located close to the poolside where parents can sit and watch lessons.